-NOTE: The LLR Board of Nursing may deny licensure to graduates of the Nursing program based on evidence of unlawful acts, incompetence, unprofessional conduct or other misconduct.
-SLED records will be requested prior to clinical courses.
+NOTE: The LLR Board of Nursing may deny licensure to graduates of nursing programs based on evidence of unlawful acts, incompetence, unprofessional conduct, or other misconduct.
+Background checks and drug screening will be requested prior to nursing clinical courses.
 Successful completion of this program does not ensure nursing licensure.
-Prior charges may preclude student from eligibility for entering the clinicals and for taking the NCLEX exam.
+Prior charges may preclude a student from eligibility for entering the clinical and from applying to take the NCLEX exam.

-High School: None College: BIO 210, BIO 211, ENG 101, MAT 110, PSY 201 NOTE: A grade of "C" or better is required for each prerequisite course.
+High School: None College: BIO 210, BIO 211, ENG 101, MAT 110, PSY 201

+NOTE: A grade of "C" or better is required for each prerequisite course.

-- High School Diploma or GED - Prior Experience/Observation Mandatory attendance at a Nursing Information Session is required. - Interview with Program Advisor, Director, or Sponsor Check with department for designated interviewer. - 4.
-Minimum Cumulative GPA of 2.0 - Current CPR Certification by American Heart Association or American Red Cross - 6.
-Hepatitis B Immunization or Signed Informed Refusal - 7.
-MMR Immunization - 8.
-Chicken Pox Vaccination - 9.
-Two-step PPD / Chest X-Ray - Medical Examination Forms are provided by the college and should be current (within one year) and complete. - Other Diplomas, Licensures, etc.: Licensed as an LPN in South Carolina without disciplinary action
+- 1. High School Diploma or GED - 2 Prior Experience/Observation - Mandatory attendance at a Nursing Information Session is required. - 3 Minimum Cumulative GPA of 2.0 - 4 Current CPR Certification by American Heart Association or American Red Cross - 5.
+Hepatitis B Immunization, Signed Informed Refusal or Titer - MMR Immunization or Titer 6. - Chicken Pox Vaccination or Titer 7. - Two-step PPD / Chest X-Ray 8. - Medical Examination Forms are provided by the college and 9 should be current (within one year) and complete. - 10.
+Other Diplomas, Licensures, etc.: Licensed as an LPN in South Carolina without disciplinary action - 11.
+Recent Photograph Photograph will not be returned.

-- Any course with one of the following prefixes requires a grade of "C" or better: ALL - Any course with one of the following prefixes may not be attempted more than twice: NUR, PHM - Complete or Maintain CPR Certification by American Heart Association or American Red Cross - 4.
-Curriculum Completion Requirement 24 months (NOTE: The Associate Dean of Nursing must approve part-time sequence.) - Drug Calculation Competency Students must demonstrate drug calculation competency each semester in order to progress in curriculum courses. - Dismissal Policy: A student who receives a grade below "C" for any two or more NUR/PHM courses will be dismissed from the program and will not be eligible to re-enter the program. - Reentry Policy: A FDTC or non-FDTC nursing student must petition the Nursing Admission and Advisement Committee regarding potential reentry.
+- 1. Any course with one of the following prefixes requires a grade of "C" or better: ALL - Any course with one of the following prefixes may not be attempted 2. more than twice: NUR, PHM - Complete or Maintain CPR Certification by American Heart Associa-3 tion or American Red Cross - Curriculum Completion Requirement 24 months (NOTE: The As-4. sociate Dean of Nursing must approve part-time sequence. ) - Drug Calculation Competency Students must demonstrate drug 5. calculation competency each semester in order to progress in curriculum courses. - Dismissal Policy: A student who receives a grade below "C" for any 6. two or more NUR/PHM courses will be dismissed from the program and will not be eligible to re-enter the program. - Reentry Policy: A FDTC or non-FDTC nursing student must peti-7. tion the Nursing Admission and Advisement Committee regarding potential reentry.

+-

 Course Class Lab Credit

 BIO 225 Microbiology 3 3 4

 NUR 162 Psychiatric And Mental Health Nursing 2 3 3

 NUR 170 Nursing Applications 0 3 1

 NUR 201 Transition Nursing 2 3 3

 NUR 264 Nursing Across Life Span III 2 6 4

 NUR 266 Nursing Concepts & Clinical Practice III 3 9 6

 NUR 267 Nursing Concepts & Clinical Practice IV 1 15 6

 PHM 115 Drug Classification I 2 0 2

 XXX XXX Elective: Humanities/Fine Arts 3 0 3

 18 42 32

-Cours e Class Lab Credit
+Course 9 Class Lab Credit

 NUR 170 Nursing Applications 0 3 1

 NUR 201 Transition Nursing 2 3 3

 PHM 115 Drug Classification I 2 0 2

-1 6 -
+4 6 6

-()

-Cours Course Class Lab Credit
+Course Class Lab Credit

 BIO 225 Microbiology 3 3 4

 NUR 264 Nursing Across Life Span III 2 6 4

 NUR 266 Nursing Concepts & Clinical Practice III 3 9 6

-0 10 1/
+8 18 14

+SEMESTER 3 (Summer)

-Cours e Class Lab Credit
+Course Class Lab Credit

 NUR 162 Psychiatric And Mental Health Nursing 2 3 3

 NUR 267 Nursing Concepts & Clinical Practice IV 1 15 6

 XXX XXX Elective: Humanities/Fine Arts 3 0 3

-6 12 12
+6 18 12